- Vegetables: cucurbits

 - Pest Management: genetic resistance

-This project will engage farmer participants and other farmers throughout the course of the project.
+This project will engage project and other farmers throughout the course of the project.
 Field trials will be conducted on participating farm fields.
 Field tours will be conducted each fall.
 Project findings will be presented at the N. Willamette Hort Society Vegetable and Organic Days, the Oregon Processed Vegetable Annual Meeting, and the OSU Small Farms Conference.
 Farmers and buyers will interact with whole and cut squash at interactive conference booths each winter.

-Objective 1) Engage project farmers in project development, delivery, evaluation, and outreach
+1) Engage project farmers in project development, delivery, evaluation, and outreach

-Objective 2) Identify causal agents of squash wilt and root and crown rot
+- Identify causal agents of squash wilt and root and crown rot

 Objective 3: Identify squash cultivars with resistance or tolerance to squash root and crown rot/wilt, as well as good yield and long shelf life

 Years 1-2?.
 Variety trials will be conducted on farms with known history of wilt and crown/root rot to Identify tolerant and resistant varieties.
 Varieities will be evaluated for disease susceptibility, yield, and storability.

 Results: Resistant and tolerant varieties are identified and their potential yield and storability described.